THE HOME OF WATCH CULTURE

 The verdict

-There really isn’t any shortage of smart-casual watches out there, but the Seiko Presage Classic Series hits a certain kind of nail on the head in a way which many others don’t.
+There really isn’t any shortage of smart-casual watches out there, but the Seiko Presage Classic Series hits a certain kind of nail on the head in a way that many others don’t.
 The attention to detail is fantastic, and no elements feel like an afterthought.
-It’s worth noting that these also come with open-heart dials, but the time-only models truly capture the spirit of Seiko in 2024.
-The retail price is US$950, and that does reflect Seiko’s trend of recent price increases, however finding one on sale though a boutique or authorised dealer shouldn’t be too difficult in time.
+It’s worth noting that these also come with open-heart dials, but these lack the silk texture of the time-only models, which truly capture the spirit of contemporary Seiko.
+Yes, the retail price starts at US$950, and that does reflect Seiko’s trend of recent price increases, however finding one on sale through a boutique or authorised dealer shouldn’t be too difficult for a savvy shopper.

 Seiko Presage Classic Series pricing and availability